 Shortly after the war Carl Zeiss, Inc. in the United States resumed the import of products from Zeiss Jena and Zeiss Oberkochen.
 And by 1960 the U.S. based Zeiss company was again fully owned by Carl Zeiss of West Germany.
 Dr. Bauersfeld continued to work there until he passed away in 1959 at age 80!

-While Jena had resumed the manufacture of some products (by 1947 binoculars were back on line for example) it was on 1 June 1948 that the East Germans now independent of Carl Zeiss Oberkochen formally reorganized the original factory in Jena as a state owned corporation to be known as “V.E.B Carl Zeiss Jena” (peoples owned corporation).
+While Jena had already resumed the manufacture of some products it was on 1 July 1948 that the East Germans, now independent of Carl Zeiss Oberkochen, formally reorganized the original factory in Jena as a state-owned corporation to be known as “V.E.B Carl Zeiss Jena” (peoples owned corporation) under Dr. Hugo Schrade.
 The reorganized Carl Zeiss Jena under the direction of the East German government gradually resumed production of microscopes, measuring instruments, astronomical telescopes, photographic lenses, military optics.
 By 1949 in Dresden cameras such as the Contax II single lens reflex with a new 42mm threaded mount, and camera lenses such as the “Sonnar” were in production with all internal and external air to glass surfaces being “T” anti-reflection coated.
 The occasional similarity of appearance, of design, and the interchange ability of Zeiss Jena and Oberkochen components such as components for microscopes, and cameras was more than by accident.
 For example, some binoculars marketed by Carl Zeiss Oberkochen (bearing the trademark “Optron”) were actually made by Carl Zeiss Jena.